Deals of the day-Mergers and acquisitions

 ** American Equity Investment Life Holding Co, a U.S. provider of annuities and life insurance products, is exploring a sale after it attracted takeover interest, people familiar with the matter said on Tuesday.

 ** Japan’s Mitsui Sumitomo Insurance will take a nearly 40 percent stake in a life insurance unit of a state-owned Chinese bank, the Nikkei reported.
-(Compiled by Tamara Mathias in Bengaluru)
+(Compiled by Tamara Mathias and Karan Nagarkatti in Bengaluru)